JabRef/abbrv.jabref.org/README.md

 See <https://docs.jabref.org/fields/journalabbreviations> for an extensive documentation.

 At each release of JabRef, all available journal lists are combined into one and made available to the users.
-For more inforamtion see https://app.gitbook.com/@jabref/s/jabref/~/drafts/-LwFEP7BAMSOI10uPlmB/fields/journalabbreviations
+For more information see https://app.gitbook.com/@jabref/s/jabref/~/drafts/-LwFEP7BAMSOI10uPlmB/fields/journalabbreviations